makersacademy/takeaway-challenge/README.md

  => "Your total is: £23.00"
 ```

-If happy with the calculation, the order can be placed:
+If happy with the price calculation, the order can be placed:

 ```
 2.3.1 :011 > restaurant.complete_order(+44xxxxxxxxx)
  ```

-This will trigger an SMS confirmation implemented using the Twilio API.
+This action will trigger an SMS confirmation, which has been implemented using the Twilio API.

 This repo works with [Coveralls](https://coveralls.io/) to calculate test coverage statistics on each pull request.